-B. All excess funds shall be redistributed to other districts on a pro rata basis based on each funding district's percentage of rural project funds (Table 4 of this Chapter).

-The first priority will be to use unrequested ruralundeveloped project funds to fund approved ruralundeveloped projects in other districts.
-In the event that funds are still remaining, rural-undeveloped funds may then be used to fund rural-developed projects in other funding districts.
-Similar, unrequested rural-developed project funds shall be redistributed to other districts after satisfying all approved rural-developed projects and before becoming available to fund approved rural-undeveloped projects in other districts.

-C. If funds allocated to the five funding districts are remaining after all approved rural projects have been funded, any remaining funds may then be used to fund approved but unfunded projects in urban areas.
-Similarly, any funds remaining after all approved urban projects have been funded may then be used to finance rural projects in the funding districts and shall be allocated in the same fashion as any funds initially allocated to these districts.
+- A. In the event that there are an insufficient number of approved projects in a particular rural district, the available funds will be redistributed to the other rural districts. - B. All excess funds shall be redistributed to other districts on a pro rata basis based on each funding district's percentage of rural project funds (Table 4 of this chapter). - C. If funds allocated to the five funding districts are remaining after all approved rural projects have been funded, any remaining funds may then be used to fund approved but unfunded projects in urban areas. - D. If funds allocated to urban areas are remaining after all approved urban projects have been funded, any remaining funds may then be used to finance rural projects and shall be allocated in the same fashion as any funds initially allocated to these districts. - E. In the event that funds become available due to the expiration of the four-year period allowed sponsoring authorities to generate local matching funds, those funds previously set aside will be redistributed in the same manner as described above.